ZhouMengjie/2-5DMap-Dataset/README.md

 |   |––wallstreet5kU_idx
 |   |––unionsquare5kU_idx
 ```
-- The ground-view image and 2.5D map (point cloud) are saved with unique string identifiers, while the 2D map is saved with a global index.
+- Ground-view images and 2.5D maps are saved with unique identifiers, while 2D maps are saved with a global index.
 - The folders "manhattan" and "pittsburgh" can be obtained with the provided [extraction code](https://pan.baidu.com/s/1XTy4qbMVDXHIjPJi2JZVqw "extraction code") "data".
 - We offer a set of data in the \datasets\examples directory and a "visualizer.py" script to assist users in conducting visualization checks.